Chris Hollow

 Chris Hollow (born 21 November 1971) is a former Australian rules footballer who played with St Kilda in the Australian Football League (AFL).

-Hollow was selected by St Kilda with pick 46 in the 1993 Pre-season Draft, from Dandenong.
+Hollow was selected by St Kilda with pick 46 in the 1993 Pre-season Draft, from Victorian Football League (VFL) club Dandenong.
 He played 24 league games for St Kilda, over the course of three seasons.

-Following his AFL career, Hollow went on to write for the television show “Neighbours”, perform in the band Sand Pebbles, and currently produces the breakfast show on ABC Radio Melbourne.
+Following his AFL career, Hollow wrote for the television show Neighbours, perform in the band Sand Pebbles, and currently produces the breakfast show on ABC Radio Melbourne.